ahawkins/hawkins.io/blog/_posts/advanced_caching/2012-07-11-advanced_caching_part_1-caching_strategies.md

 make a request or use a locally stored copy instead.
 The invalidation or expiring is based on `ETags` and `Last-Modified` timestamps. `ETag` stands for "entity tag".
 It's a unique fingerprint for this request.
-It's usually a checksum of the respnose body.
+It's usually a checksum of the response body.
 Origin servers (computers sending the source content) can set either of these fields along with a `Cache-Control` header.
 The `Cache-Control` header tells the user agent what it can do with this response.
 It answers questions